zoiteki/shiren-1/content/dungeons/table-mountain.md

 ![Mashoku Bug](../images/monsters/mashoku_bug.png)

 Mashoku Bug is the Boss of Table Mountain.
-While it doesn't have any special attacks and moves normally; it has a lot of HP and Attack.
-Even with a decent Shield it can do ~100 damage a hit.
-Most things that work against normal Monsters will work against Mashoku Bug, with Bufoo staff being an exception (I wonder what it tastes like ...).
+It doesn't have any special attacks and moves normally, but it has a lot of HP and Attack.
+Even with a decent Shield, it can do ~100 damage a hit.
+Most things that work against normal Monsters will work against Mashoku Bug, with Bufoo Staff being an exception (I wonder what it tastes like...).
 While Decoy Staff does work, the Decoy status can be canceled by a Skeleton Archmage.

-Shiren will enter the room at a random spot, the Mashoku Bug will be at the top of the room next to the exit.
+Shiren will enter the room at a random spot; the Mashoku Bug will be at the top of the room next to the exit.
 The room will also have ![Skeleton Archmage](../images/monsters/skeleton_mage_3.png) Skeleton Archmages ![Madremlas](../images/monsters/dremlas_2.png) Madremlas and rarely ![Ether Devil](../images/monsters/ether_devil.png) Ether Devils in there as